Vasista-Eranki/MelanomaDetectionAssignment/README.md

-# Project Name
+# Upgrad Melanoma Detection Assignment
-> Upgrad Melanoma Detection Assignment
+> Building a multiclass classification model using a custom convolutional neural network in TensorFlow.

 ## Table of Contents